kineticdata/request-bundle-responsive/setup/sass/README.md

 ## Build

-You can process **bundle/setup/sass/application.scss** so it's a single minified version of all the css files required by common:
+The SASS preprocessor can be used to output **bundle/setup/sass/application.scss** to a single minified version of all the css files required by common with the .css file type:

 ```shell
 sass -r sass-css-importer application.scss application.min.css --style compressed